-And finally, let me end with a collection of a few more facts that were contained in the 2015 Author Earnings Report.
+And finally, let me end with a collection of a few more facts that were contained in the most recent Author Earnings Report.

 - $2.99 and $3.99 are currently the pricing sweet spots for most e-book bestsellers.
 In general, authors who price their books modestly earn more than those whose average price is higher, but 99 cents is “no longer the path to riches.”

 - Readers prefer longer e-books.
-In fact, bestselling books tend to be over 100,000 words.
+Bestselling books tend to be over 100,000 words.
 This came as a big surprise to us.

 - Series books outsell standalone books — but series books under 50,000 words are at a sales disadvantage.

-- Free still works as a marketing tool, especially when an author offers the first book in a series for free, but it is much less effective than before — primarily because so many authors are taking advantage of it.
+- Free still works as a marketing tool, especially when an author offers the first book in a series for free.
+Still, it is much less useful than before — primarily because so many authors are taking advantage of it.

 - Pre-orders give authors a sales advantage.
 “I think pre-orders today are where free was five years ago,” says Mark Coker, founder of e-book distributor Smashwords.
 “The first authors to effectively utilize pre-orders will gain the most advantage, just as the first authors to enter new distribution channels gain the most advantage,” he says.

 - Non-fiction earns more at higher prices.
-This was a real shocker for me.
-“Non-fiction buyers are less price sensitive,” says Coker.
+That was a real shocker for me.
+“Non-fiction buyers are less price-sensitive,” says Coker.
 “It appears as if most non-fiction authors are under-pricing their works, and they should experiment with higher prices,” he says.

 So what are the lessons you can learn from all of these facts?
 Well, for one thing, you don’t have to drown in rejection slips from traditional publishers.
-You can publish your book yourself as an independent author or you can simply choose to publish and e-book via Amazon, Createspace, Smashwords or any number of other organizations that publish e-books.
+You can publish your book yourself as an independent author, or you can choose to publish an e-book via Amazon, Createspace, Smashwords, or any number of other organizations that publish e-books.